Table of Contents

 Open your Brave browser and go to its Settings page.

-The Settings page provides lots of options about different features of the Brave browser.
+The Settings page provides many options about the Brave browser’s different features.
 At the top, you can search for “cache” and locate the appropriate option to clear your browser’s cache.

 Apple Safari